ekoi/bridge-service/README.md

 ```

 ## <a name="bridge-plugin-easy">The EASY bridge plug-in
-, which is the implementation of bridge-plugin for ingesting data to EASY repository
+The [bridge-plugin-easy](https://github.com/ekoi/bridge-plugin-easy) is the implementation of bridge-plugin for ingesting data to [EASY](https://easy.dans.knaw.nl/ui/home) repository.
+This plugin, transform the Dataverse DDI metadata of the given persistent identifier to the EASY required xml files, those are dataset.xml and files.xml as describe on the '[Depositing in EASY with SWORD v2.0](https://easy.dans.knaw.nl/doc/sword2.html)' requirements document.